vedi/knowledge-base/src/documents/cocos2dx/cpp/profile/Profile_MainClasses.html.md

 <br>
 ### `getScores`

-`getScores` retrieves list of scores of selected leaderboard used by your application using specified provider (for example, GameCenter).
+`getScores` retrieves a list of scores of selected leaderboard used by your application using the provider specified (for example, GameCenter).

 ``` cpp
 soomla::CCSoomlaProfile::getInstance()->getScores(